-There are eight paediatric Speech and Language Therapists and one Speech and Language Therapy Assistant.
+There are nine paediatric Speech and Language Therapists and one Speech and Language Therapy Assistant.
 Within the team, there is a range of experience and specialisms.
 Every therapist is Health and Care Professions Council (HCPC) registered and a member of The Royal College of Speech and Language Therapists (RCSLT).
 Meet the team by following the link in the downloads section.

 I Want to Know...